kellynm/cutflower_model/README.md

 # cutflower_model

-Model F280 cut flower shipment inspection outcomes.
+Random Forest and Artificial Nueral Network models to predict cut flower consignment inspection outcomes based on flower type, country of origin, season, and port of entry.